Apache 2 Web Server on Fedora 12

 This guide has been deprecated and is no longer being maintained.

 This tutorial explains how to install and configure the Apache web server on Fedora 12.
 All configuration will be done through the terminal; make sure you are logged in as root via SSH.
-If you have not followed the getting started guide, it is recommended that you do so prior to beginning this guide.
-Also note that if you’re looking to install a full LAMP stack, you may want to consider using our LAMP guide for Fedora 12.
+If you have not followed the Setting Up and Securing a Compute Instance guide, it is recommended that you do so prior to beginning this guide.
+Also note that if you’re looking to install a full LAMP stack, you may want to consider using our LAMP guide for Fedora 12 .

 Install Apache HTTP Server